abjrcode/blog-madin/blog/content/ntlc/lexer/index.md

 Again, the full source code for the project is available [here](https://github.com/abjrcode/ntlc/blob/main/compiler/src/lexer.rs)!

 \
-The `scan()`function at line **271** is the entry point of the lexer module and where all the magic happens, so, make sure you start there first as everything else is more or less helper utilities.
+The `scan()`function at line **271** is the entry point of the lexer module and the place where the main logic resides, so, make sure you start there first as everything else is more or less helper utilities.

 ```rust,linenos
 use std::error::Error;